• Skip to main content

 Disclaimer: This post and the recipe card may contain affiliate links, which means we receive a small commission (at no cost to you!) if you make a purchase using these links.
 Rest assured, we only endorse products we own and truly love!

-Filed Under: 45 Minutes or Less, Fall Recipes, Gluten Free, Grain Free, Main Dishes, Paleo, Salads, Side Dishes, Vegan, Vegetarian, Whole30 Recipes, Winter Recipes Tagged With: apple, fennel, radicchio, roasted
+Filed Under: Fall Recipes, Gluten Free, Grain Free, Main Dishes, Side Dishes, Side Salads, Vegan, Vegetarian, Whole30 Recipes, Winter Recipes Tagged With: apple, fennel, radicchio, roasted

 Reader Interactions